-The European Union has published its new Directive for pharmaceutical manufacturing sites that is to replace the existing Directive (Directive 2003/94/EC) for human medicines.
+The European Union recently published its new Directive for pharmaceutical manufacturing sites that will replace the existing Directive (Directive 2003/94/EC) for human medicines.
 The new EU GMP Directive, Commission Directive (EU) 2017/1572, was issued on 15th September 2017 and is to become law by 31st March 2018.
-Both current and new Directives can be seen here – Directive 2003/94/EC and Directive EU 2017_1572.
+You can see both current and new Directives here – Directive 2003/94/EC and Directive EU 2017_1572.

-The new EU GMP Directive has all aspects of the manufacture of Investigational Medicinal Products (Clinical Trial materials) removed.
+The new EU GMP Directive removes all aspects of the manufacture of Investigational Medicinal Products (Clinical Trial materials).
 This will be subject to separate legislation, namely Regulation 2017/1569.
 In one way, this should make the finished product Directive easier to read, and in that respect, it does.
 The new Directive has an almost identical structure to the existing one, with many of the requirements exactly the same for finished product manufacturing sites.
-From having an initial look at the new Directive, here are a few comments.
+Based on an initial look at the new Directive, here are a few comments.

 Article 3 – Inspection

 This article gives a manufacturing site’s Regulatory Authority the right to inspect it.
 So there is no major change here, other than a new mention of specific requirements for manufacturers of Advanced Therapy Medicinal Products.There is though a new requirement added for the Regulatory Authorities themselves, as they now must have a “properly designed quality system that shall be complied with by inspectorates’ personnel and management”.
 In other words, the inspectors must work within a formal quality system themselves.